rija1/marpatranslation/wp-content/upgrade-temp-backup/plugins/mailpoet/readme.txt

 == Changelog ==

-= 5.14.1 - 2025-09-01 =
+= 5.15.1 - 2025-09-30 =
-* Improved: Use specific version when downloading premium plugin.
+* Updated: Bump the minimum required WooCommerce version to 10.1 and tested up to version to 10.2;
+* Updated: Reporting analytics data;
+* Updated: Clean MailPoet Log table;
+* Improved: Automation endpoint supports filtering, sorting and pagination;
+* Fixed: Fixed a user warning on the registration screen.

 [See the changelog for all versions.](https://github.com/mailpoet/mailpoet/blob/trunk/mailpoet/changelog.txt)